ZeneW25/school-brainhack.github.io/content/en/project/TSH-predict-CogPerformance/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

 summary: "Thyroid hormone levels potentially impacts cortical structures and cognitive performance.
-This project aims to determine if TSH levels and cortical structure can predict cognitive performance for executive function, attention, and working memory using Elastic Net Regression ."
+This project aims to investigate if TSH levels and cortical structure can predict cognitive performance for executive function, attention, and working memory using Elastic Net Regression ."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.